It’s not surprising that the Labradoodle has gained such popularity so quickly.

 Similar to hip dysplasia, this is also a degenerative disease.
-It’s believed to be caused by abnormal growth and development, which results in a malformed and weakned joint.
-The disease varies in severity: the dog could simpy develop arthritis, or he could become lame.
+It’s believed to be caused by abnormal growth and development, which results in a malformed and weakened joint.
+The disease varies in severity: the dog could simply develop arthritis, or he could become lame.
 Treatment includes surgery, weight management, medical management, and anti-inflammatory medication.

 - Diabetes Mellitus:

 This is a disorder in which the body cannot regulate blood sugar levels.
 A diabetic dog will eat more food to try to compensate for the fact that glucose (sugar) isn’t getting into her cells to burn for energy, because of improper levels of insulin in her body.
 But she’ll lose weight because the food is not being used efficiently.
 Symptoms of diabetes are excessive urination and thirst, increased appetite, and weight loss.
 Diabetes can be controlled by diet and the administration of insulin.

 - Progressive Retinal Atrophy (PRA)